johntymuriithi/alx-system_engineering-devops/0x00-shell_basics/README.md

-mv /tmp/betty /tmp/my_first_directory moves file betty from tmp to my_first_directory rm deletes files in our case betty rm -r deletes directories which are not empty
+mv /tmp/betty /tmp/my_first_directory moves file betty from tmp to my_first_directory rm deletes files in our case betty rm -r deletes directories which are not empty cd .. command changes working directory to the previous one